 According to the CDC4, STDs can complicate pregnancy, having serious effects on both the mother and baby.
 Some common side effects are low birth weight, preterm labor, and premature birth.
 Women with STDs can infect their baby either before, during or after the baby’s birth.
 The sooner a woman begins receiving care for STDs during pregnancy, the better the health outcomes for herself and her baby.

 make an appointment

-If you are sexually active and are concerned that you may be pregnant, make an appointment for a pregnancy test at Pregnancy Test Center.
-PTC will answer your questions and provide you with factual information in order for you to make an informed decision.
-If you are pregnant, you may qualify for a limited ultrasound at no cost to you.
+If you are sexually active and are concerned that you may at risk for an STD, make an appointment for free testing at the Pregnancy Test Center.
+We will answer your questions and provide you with factual information in order for you to make an informed decision.
+If you have symptoms, you can make an appointment with a doctor or nurse practitioner in our licensed medical clinic.
 All of our services are free and confidential.